Photo: Al Pham

 "It was pretty dark," he tells GRAMMY.com over Zoom from his parked ride.
 "It put me in a position where I was like, 'What do I do?
 What do I need to do?
 How can I help?'"
 While he briefly considered making some music in response, the idea felt flimsy.
 Instead, Major opted to band together with his friends, family and colleagues in the rap game to commiserate, vent and heal.

 One year after George Floyd, the world is opening up in fits and starts amid the Delta variant setback.
 After a period of sitting back, thinking and listening, it feels like the perfect time for Thank you, God.
-For it all.
+For it all., which had been in the can all this time.
 Brief, incisive and fat-free, the EP, which dropped July 23, features potent collaborations with Yung Baby Tate ("Check"), ScHoolboy Q ("Disrespectful") and other modern greats.

 GRAMMY.com caught up with Childish Major about Thank you, God.
 For it all. and why it's a soundtrack to feeling yourself—in his words, "fly," "hot," and like "poppin' s*"—while cruising around the ATL.

 How does it feel to have Thank you, God.
 For it all. dropping soon?

 Man, we've been waiting for a minute to drop this project.
 I feel like I've made three projects, maybe, since COVID hit.
 We've been itching to drop something in general.
 This seemed like perfect timing.
 The music is for outside, and outside is kind of opening back up now.
 So, that's the energy.